Sergyoubi/Poster/README.md

 ## Project setup
 ```
 npm install
-==> Add your database config variables in API/db.config.js
+==> Add your Database config variables in API/db.config.js
 ```

 ### Compiles and hot-reloads for development